top of page

 What is an Inspection Matrix?

 An inspection matrix is a project-specific tool that aligns structural elements and work sequences with corresponding code-required inspections.
-It prevents oversight by listing tasks, timing, and required inspector credentials.
+It helps prevent oversight by detailing tasks, timing, and required inspector credentials.

 • A specific task (e.g., epoxy anchoring, diaphragm nailing)